 In James 4:11, James admonishes believers to “speak not evil one of another.”
 The same Greek word is translated in the KJV “backbitings” in 2 Corinthians 12:20.
 This is a picturesque comparison.

-When I was only about 11 or 12, my grandfather bought me a Shetland pony which is one of the meanest animals God ever created.
-I was leading the pony from the pasture to the barn to saddle and ride.
+When I was about 11 or 12, my grandfather bought me a Shetland pony, one of the meanest animals God ever created.
+I led the pony from the pasture to the barn to saddle and ride.
 As I was leading him, he bit me in the center of my back and just held on.
 I was helpless and in great pain.
 I was at his mercy until he finally got tired and released me.
-Oftentimes when someone speaks evil or slanders you behind your back, you experience the emotional pain of backbiting and you also are at their mercy.
+Often, when someone speaks evil or slanders you behind your back, you experience the emotional pain of backbiting, and you also are at their mercy.

 4. By Relationships